iterative/dvc.org/content/docs/command-reference/commit.md

 Other scenarios include:

+- As an alternative to `dvc add` for data that's already tracked.
+For example, you can "`dvc add`" all the changed files or directories already tracked by DVC without having to name each `target`.

-- Often we edit source code, configuration, or input data in a way that doesn't cause changes to any outputs, for example reformatting data, adding code comments, etc. However, DVC notices all changes to <abbr>dependencies</abbr>
+- Often we edit source code, configuration, or other files that are specified as
+  <abbr>dependencies</abbr> in `dvc.yaml` (`deps` field) in a way that doesn't
-  and expects you to re-add the files/dirs, or to reproduce the corresponding stages.
-Use `dvc commit` instead as an alternative to `dvc add`, or to force accepting stage-related changes without having to `dvc repro`.
+  cause any changes to [stage](/doc/command-reference/run) outputs.
+For example: reformatting input data, adding code comments, etc. However, DVC notices all changes to dependencies and expects you to reproduce the pipeline (`dvc repro`).
+You can use `dvc commit` instead to force accepting these new versions without having to execute stage commands.

-- Sometimes, after executing a stage, we realize that we forgot to specify some of its dependencies or outputs in `dvc.yaml`.
-Fortunately it's possible to [add the missing deps/outs](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage), and `dvc commit` may be needed to finalize the remedy (see link).
+- Sometimes after executing a stage, we realize that not all of its dependencies or outputs are defined in `dvc.yaml`.
+It is possible to [add the missing deps/outs](/docs/user-guide/how-to/add-deps-or-outs-to-a-stage), and `dvc commit` may be needed to finalize the remedy (see link).